[This article would take the reader through a

 two person’s subjective experiences of a given event are thus likely to be the

 same.
-All human experiences and subjective, in turn becoming an integral part of
+All human experiences are subjective, in turn becoming an integral

-least partly counter the downsides arising from these mental gaps than to equip
+at least partly counter the downsides arising from these mental gaps than to

-people with the tools for narrowing those gaps in their encounters with fellow
+equip people with the tools for narrowing those gaps in their encounters with

 The